Anne sets off to Spain.

 "No, I am going to East London to meet my sisters and we are driving there.
 The three of us can share the driving."

-“I can take a bit of time off and see you to the station if you like.”
+“I can take an hour off work and see you to the station if you like?”

 “No, I’d rather say goodbye here, don’t want no teary eyes at the train station like in the films.”

 I hope you have a great time, you deserve it, but I will miss you terribly, Anne.
 And make sure you send me a card and a love letter.”